nodejs/TSC/TSC-Charter.md

 Subject to such policies as may be set by the Board, the TSC is responsible for all technical development within the Node.js Foundation, including:

-* Setting release dates
+* Setting release dates.
-* Release quality standards
+* Release quality standards.
-* Technical direction
+* Technical direction.
-* Project governance and process (including this policy)
+* Project governance and process (including this policy).
-* GitHub repository hosting
+* GitHub repository hosting.
-* Conduct guidelines
+* Conduct guidelines.
-* Maintaining the list of additional Collaborators
+* Maintaining the list of additional Collaborators.
-* Development process and any coding standards
+* Development process and any coding standards.
-* Mediating technical conflicts between Collaborators or Foundation projects
+* Mediating technical conflicts between Collaborators or Foundation projects.

 The TSC will define Node.js Foundation’s release vehicles and serve as Node.js Foundation’s primary technical liaison body with external open source projects, consortiums and groups.